 The amygdela holds responsibility for people experiencing panic attacks.
 The amygdela are a pair of small organs in the temporal lobe of the brain is part of the limbic system whose primary role is the processing of emotional reactions such as the stress response or flight or fight response.
 They form and store memories associated with anxiety which means that for each panic attack experienced, it remembers this to apply to similar situations.
 Therefore once we’ve experienced a panic attack, we can then often experience them again in similar situations and the number of places we experience them can quickly grow.

 Panic attacks can be treated in a number of ways.
 Often, self education is a good start to allow you to gain an understanding of what is happening.
-Both hypnotherapy and counselling can be very effective to build new coping strategies, look at possible causation and develop longer term maintenance mechanisms.
+Both CBT and counselling can be very effective to build new coping strategies, look at causation and develop longer term maintenance mechanisms.